Buzzard's Reach

 • The cabin is at the end of a farm track, and is 200m from other buildings

-• Please bring walking boots/wellies, waterproof clothing and torches
+• Please bring walking boots/wellies and waterproof clothing

 • There is no wifi in the cabin and phone signal is dependent on the provider, making it a good opportunity to get off grid